GorkaUrbizu/Coreference-Corpora-Resources/README.md

 # Coreference Corpora Resources
-## List of corpora annotated for coreference-resolution for many languages
+## List of corpora annotated for coreference-resolution for 30 languages
 ### and their links for downloading or +info
 (contributions are welcome :wink:)